Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/water/association-fr.md

 ---
 layout: association-fr
 title: Join the Association
-description: Information on how to join the Association
+description: Information on how to join the Association, French version
 date: 2025-09-02
 ---